Jayalalithaa remembered on 76th birth anniversary | Politics

 ''Dear party cadres, let us resolve ourselves to emerge victorious in the forthcoming Parliamentary elections by working day and night in the path laid down by 'Amma'.
 Let us ensure that the 2026 year belongs to the year of AIADMK (by securing victory in the Legislative Assembly elections in 2026),'' Palaniswami said.

-Expelled AIADMK leader O Panneerselvam along with his supporters also paid floral tributes to the statue of Jayalaliathaa in Chennai on the occasion.
+Expelled AIADMK leader O Panneerselvam along with his supporters also paid floral tributes to the statue of Jayalalithaa in Chennai on the occasion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)